 SQL Server Functions

-- Question 1 - Name 3 or more aggregate functions and the value they provide in your coding.
+- Question 1 - Name 3 or more aggregate functions and the value they provide

 - Average - Returns the average of the values in the select list ignoring the NULL values.